oduncica/oduncica/README.md

 <p align="center">
   I'm a 23 years old Software Engineer based in Paris.<br>
   I enjoy being given challenging, visually-pleasing designs and making them a reality. <br>
-  The thing that excites me, and gets me pumped up <br>
-  is the process of tearing an idea down into its smallest components, <br> learning, and figuring out how to put those pieces together<br>
-  while creating something really awesome.
  <br>
  <br>
   📫 How to reach me: